htkg/my_hugo_portfolio/content/authors/admin/_index.md

 ## About

-I am a master’s student in computer science at the University of Tokyo.
+I am a master’s student in computer science at the University of Tokyo, Japan.
-I am interested in addressing real-world problems through learning from limited information and human–AI collaboration.
+My interests lie in addressing real-world problems through learning from limited information and human–AI collaboration.
-I work on both theoretical analysis and practical applications.
+I strive to engage in both theoretical exploration and practical application development.